 - Parallel legislation implementing but not referring to the agreement

-- Reference to the agreement via substantive provision
+- Reference to the agreement via the substantive provision

 - Scheduling for information only

-The drafter must use the treaty as a set of drafting instructions, and determine how to best bring the desired policy into effect.
-The drafting team for the implementing regulation should include the negotiators, policy makers and legal/drafting teams.
+The drafter must use the treaty as a set of drafting instructions and determine how to bring the desired policy into effect best.
+The drafting team for the implementing regulation should include the negotiators, policymakers, and legal/drafting teams.